 How long does it take for First Contact™ to dry to a strong, flexible film?

-The short answer is that First Contact™ solution takes about 15 to 20 minutes to dry on a typical mirror or lens.
+The short answer is that our Red First Contact™ solution takes about 15 to 20 minutes to dry on a typical mirror or lens.
 Rough surfaces like diffraction gratings need at least 2 to 3 times longer.
+Some formulas take longer to dry due to their solvent blend.

 How is First Contact™ removed from the object?